Davy Jones (Pirates of the Caribbean): Dead Men Tell No Tales

-In the post-credits scene of the fifth film Dead Men Tell No Tales, Will (no longer bound to the Flying Dutchman after the destruction of the Trident of Poseidon) and Elizabeth are sleeping in their bed together when their room is entered by the silhouette of an apparently resurrected Davy Jones.
-Just as Will sees Jones raising his clawed arm to strike at the couple, Will awakens and sees that the room is empty.
-Assuming Jones' appearance to be a nightmare, Will goes back to sleep, oblivious to the presence of barnacles on the floor amid a small puddle of seawater that reveals that Jones is possibly back and it may not be a nightmare.
+Near the end of the fifth film Dead Men Tell No Tales, Will Turner is no longer bound to the Flying Dutchman after the destruction of the Trident of Poseidon.
+In the post-credits scene, as a storm rages outside, the shadow of Davy Jones appears across the wooden floor of a bedroom while Elizabeth and Will Turner are fast asleep.
+The shadow moves closer to the bed as the figure comes to stand over the sleeping couple.
+Lightning flashes as Will sits up to see Davy Jones's crab claw, only for Will to wake up and see nobody there.
+Assuming it was a nightmare, Will turns towards his sleeping wife and wraps her in his arms, unaware of the barnacles lying on the floor next to the bed, indicating that Jones may have returned.

 Characterization

 Music

 Jones and Calypso possess a matching set of heart-shaped music-box lockets that play a distinct melody (the latter is a half-step above the former's), and Jones is known to play this melody on his pipe organ.
 The melody is also Jones' theme as heard throughout the films featuring him; it comes in two variations: one heard only in the Dead Man's Chest soundtrack, and a simpler variant played in the films on several occasions (including briefly after his appearance in Dead Men Tell No Tales).